Face mask rules are changing in England - here's what that means for Scotland

-The UK Government is expected to announce that face masks will become a matter of personal choice, rather than mandatory, for wearers – but what does this mean for Scotland?
+The UK Government announced that from ‘Freedom Day’ on July 19 face masks will become a matter of personal choice, rather than mandatory, for wearers – but what does this mean for Scotland?

-Prime Minister Boris Johnson is set to make an announcement this afternoon (July 5) in which it is expected the much-debated issue of face masks will take centre stage.
+Prime Minister Boris Johnson made the announcement on Monday afternoon (July 5) to say that numerous coronavirus restrictions such as social distancing, face masks and working from home would soon be relaxed in order to help life get back to normal.

+The Prime Minister declared that covid-19 face masks and coverings will no longer be mandatory to wear in indoor public spaces or on public transport – in a move which is already proving controversial and being questioned by Mayor of London Sadiq Khan and Andy Burnham.

 Read More